Take a gander at our FTC disclosure opus here. The following article was last updated on Dec 15, 2021 ...

 What Electronic Accessories Have You Repaired?

 No product is perfect.
 Sometimes things break.
 What fixes have you come up with?
 How reliable are/were they?
 Your input is invited.
-Post an article!
+Leave a comment!